 On October 1, 2005, the Museum entered into an agreement with the Industrial Development Authority of Mathews County, Virginia under which it issued a \$10,000,000 fixed rate bank qualified tax-exempt bond, which was unsecured.
-The bond provided for a maximum borrowing of \$10,000,000, bore interest at a fixed rate of 4.03% and interest only was payable monthly beginning January 1, 2006, through November 1, 2015, at which time the entire outstanding principal balance was to be due along with any accrued interest.

 The Museum has used the proceeds from the bond to finance the 65,000 square foot expansion of the Museum called the USS Monitor Center.

 On February 1, 2012, the Museum refinanced the bond arrangement.
 Under the new agreement with the Economic Development Authority of Lancaster County, Virginia, the Museum was issued a \$9,600,000 fixed rate bank qualified tax-exempt bond, which is unsecured.
 This new bond issue retired the existing debt.
 The bond bears interest at a fixed rate of 2.7% and accrued interest on the unpaid principal balance is due monthly through April 1, 2027.
 On April 1, 2018, the Museum will begin annual principal payments of \$960,000 through April 1, 2027, when the bond is due and payable in full.
-Interest expense related to these bonds was \$262,800 and \$288,703 for 2013 and 2012, respectively.
+Interest expense related to these bonds was \$196,560 for 2014.